Counter Strike: GO 2 may be in development, release as soon as this month

 Richard Lewis, a reputable esports journalist, has reported that CS:GO 2 is “very real” and is “about ready to go.”
 Apparently, Valve has already been hosting secret playtests of the new competitive first-person shooter.
 The publisher is said to have flown a group of players to its HQ in Seattle to play the game.

 The report goes on to state that CS:GO 2 may be ready for a beta testing program by April 1st at the latest.
-Lewis continues by saying sources state, “The big priority is getting this out and then polishing it, fixing any bugs and bringing it up to the level people expect from CS.”
+Lewis continues by saying sources say, “The big priority is getting this out and then polishing it, fixing any bugs and bringing it up to the level people expect from CS.”

 Thanks to data mined info, the Counter-Strike sequel appears to be developed on Source 2.
 The in-house engine from Valve may enable the game to offer improved graphics, frame rates, and more.
 Furthermore, the game appears to support 128-tick servers.
 If true, latency could be reduced to that of Valorant.
 Plus, improvements to matchmaking are also on the table.